aj-stein-gsa/aj-stein-gsa/README.md

-# Working with AJ Stein
+# To Have Worked with AJ Stein

+## Deprecated

+If you are reading this after 28 June 2025, I don't work at GSA anymore.
+So long and thanks for all the fish.

 ## Intro